odinuv/web/en/apv/articles/database-design/index.md

 proper [design software](todo ido), the SQL queries to create tables in database can be generated automatically.
 You can then start using the database.

+## Naming conventions
+Table names and column names are usually typed in lowercase.
+Using uppercase letters in table or column names cause the need to enclose their names in double quotes when typing SQL querries in PostgreSQL.
+For example: `SELECT * FROM "UserAddress"` because `SELECT * FROM UserAddress` won't work.
+An underscore character is used to divide words, because minus sign is reserved for mathematical operation.
+Therefore the easiest way is to use `user_address` as table name in this case.
+You can name your tables in singular or plural, both ways are used.

 ## Summary
 In this article I described the process of designing a database given a textual requirements for an application.
 Keep in mind that the above description is applicable to